-To increase ultrasound capacity and use in rural BC communities, the Joint Standing Committee on Rural Issues has provided funding through the Rural Coordination Centre of BC (RCCBc) to support rural Family Physicians’ who want to include PoCUS in their clinical practice.
+To increase ultrasound capacity and use in rural BC communities, the Joint Standing Committee on Rural Issues has provided funding through the Rural Coordination Centre of BC (RCCbc) to support rural general practitioners (GPs) who want to include PoCUS in their clinical practice.
 With this funding, 50 rural GPs across BC have been issued ultrasound probes and training on the use of the probes.
-There are two parts to the PoCUS Evaluation.
-Phase I of this evaluation study investigates how PoCUS is being incorporated into rural GPs’ practice and its impacts on the delivery of care.
-Phase II of the study aims to interrogate the quality and utility of PoCUS by rural GPs.
+The Centre for Rural Health Research at the University of British Columbia is evaluating this Intelligent Network for Point-of-Care Ultrasound (IN PoCUS) program.
+Phase I of the evaluation, which was qualitative, investigated how PoCUS is being incorporated into rural GPs’ practice and its impacts on the delivery of care.
+Phase II of the evaluation, which will be quantitative, aims to understand the quality and utility of PoCUS by rural GPs.

 Phase I – Objectives

-Phase I of this study aims to explore how PoCUS is being used in rural BC communities.
-Specifically, the study aims to:
+Phase I aimed to explore how PoCUS is being used in rural BC communities.
+Specifically, the study aimed to:

 - Understand the experiences of participants in the IN PoCUS program (rural GPs using ultrasound probes and regional referral specialists providing ultrasound consultation); and